CapybaraOrg/capybara-action/README.md

 Capybara tool consists of:

 1. **Capybara action** (current repo):
-   The action in itself is quite simple: it calls our Capybara server (Capybara backend) with the input and breaks cancels the pipeline run if it wasn't triggered by Capybara.
+   The action in itself is quite simple: it calls our Capybara server (Capybara backend) with the input and cancels the workflow run if it wasn't triggered by Capybara backend.
-2. **Capybara backend** (link) hosted on Google Cloud
+2. **Capybara backend** [CapybaraOrg/capybara-backend](https://github.com/CapybaraOrg/capybara-backend): it is a backend service which is handling the requests from the Capybara Action.
+You will have to host your own instance of this backend to use the action.
+Currently, it is using Google Cloud as a Cloud provider.

 ---